CommandLineLabs/completegeek/docs/financial-skills/essential-responsibilities.md

 There are two essential responsibilities you'll have to take care of on your road to financial competence and being a Complete Geek.
 One will apply to everyone; the other may or may not depending on your situation.

+FIXME/TODO

+* Explain what a money market account is.
+* Explain when it makes sense to worry about interest rate in an emergency fund.
+* Maybe a diagram for CD ladders

 ## Emergency Fund

 The first essential responsibility is to have an **Emergency Fund** -- a